mobile-post-banner

 The first step in most motorcycle accident claims is filing a claim with the insurance carriers involved.
 A motorcyclist may file a claim with their own carrier, but ultimately, it is the at-fault driver’s insurance carrier that should be on the line for payment of compensation.

 Insurance carriers are going to do what they can to limit how much compensation they pay out to a motorcycle accident victim, even if a person is not at fault for the incident.
-Their goal is to protect profits, not necessarily protect the injury victim.
+Their goal is to protect profits, not necessarily to protect the injury victim.
 Insurance carriers will likely offer low settlements, to begin with, but these are negotiation starting points.
 When you work with a skilled motorcycle accident lawyer, you will have an advocate who can help obtain a better settlement from the insurance carriers.

 Filing a Personal Injury Lawsuit